jaehughes/IDPDocs/docs/index.md

 ## Resources

-Full resources including getting started guides and a list of parts can be found on the resources page [here](assesment.md).
+Full resources including getting started guides and a list of parts can be found online on the resources page [here](assesment.md).

 ## Assessment